Gyanendra145/My-hotel-website/README.md

 # My-hotel-website
-Created a hotel website using basic HTM and CSS
+Created a hotel website using basic HTML and CSS